 Dr. Charles A. Primmerman is a principal staff member in the Space Systems and Technology Division.
 Since joining Lincoln Laboratory as a staff member in 1975, he has performed pioneering research in adaptive optics, including directing the first closed-loop thermal-blooming-compensation experiments with a high-energy laser.

-In 1985, Dr. Primmerman became Leader of the High-Energy-Laser Beam Control and Propagation Group.
+In 1985, Primmerman became leader of the High-Energy-Laser Beam Control and Propagation Group.
 He directed major field experiments involving laser propagation and atmospheric compensation from the ground to space.
-A highlight of this research was the first demonstration of adaptive optics using a laser guidestar, for which Dr. Primmerman was a co-recipient of the SPIE Technology Achievement Award in 1993 and was elected a Fellow of the Optical Society of America in 1998.
+A highlight of this research was the first demonstration of adaptive optics using a laser guidestar, for which Primmerman was a co-recipient of the SPIE Technology Achievement Award in 1993 and was elected a fellow of the Optical Society of America in 1998.
 In 1995, he founded the Laboratory's biodefense program and served as program manager for this effort until 1999.

-Dr. Primmerman has authored more than 60 publications, including four that were selected for a 1994 SPIE volume on seminal papers in adaptive optics.
-He holds an AB degree in physics from Duke University and SM and PhD degrees, both in nuclear engineering, from the Massachusetts Institute of Technology.
+Primmerman has authored more than 60 publications, including four that were selected for a 1994 SPIE volume on seminal papers in adaptive optics.
+He holds an AB degree in physics from Duke University and SM and PhD degrees, both in nuclear engineering, from MIT.